 4. Respect your partner’s need for privacy

-To understand an introvert, an extrovert needs to know a few things.
-Introverts tend to express themselves better through the written word than one-on-one conversations.
+Introverts tend to express themselves better through the written word than through one-on-one conversations.
 So, if you have been trying to get through to your partner with no success, try writing to them.
+Pooja says, “This allows introverts to go back to it again and again for more clarity.
+They may not like to talk much but will express themselves confidently and clearly in writing.”

 Exchanging emails, texts, or even hand-written notes and love letters can be a great way to get an insight into their beautiful mind.
-This can be especially helpful if you’re dating an introvert long distance.
-Long phone calls in romantic relationships may be preferred by some introverts but video calls are just not their cup of tea.
-They may get on board with the idea because they love you but they won’t be able to open up fully in these conversations.
+This can be especially helpful if you’re dating an introvert long distance and want to show affection in meaningful ways.
+Long phone calls may be preferred by some introverts but video calls are just not a cup of tea for most.

 6. Plan dates where you can talk freely

-Personal space, quiet surroundings, privacy, and quality time – those are just the pre-requisites for an introvert to be able to communicate.
+Personal space, quiet surroundings, privacy, and quality time – basically, their comfort zone – are the prerequisites for an introvert.
 So, when you make plans to hang out with your partner, keep these things in mind and pick a place accordingly.
+Here are some indoor and outdoor date ideas for couples:

 Related Reading: 15 Characteristics Of A Healthy Relationship